 There are a number of brownfield sites proposed for allocation in the Draft Local Plan and the Council is supportive of development on brownfield land.
 Some of the brownfield allocation sites have now received planning permission and have therefore been moved to the housing commitments list (Table 6.4) of the Publication Draft.
+A number of brownfield sites have also been delivered since the start of the plan period in 2016.

 The Local Plan does have to be deliverable and if there are doubts that a site will come forward over the plan period it should not be included or relied upon in the plan to meet housing needs.
 Brownfield sites can be more difficult and costly to develop as such their deliverability is sometimes questionable.
 Local Plan's which have relied on these sites in the past have failed as the sites have not come forward for development.
 As such there is not an over reliance on these sites in the Draft Local Plan and for these reasons the town centre fringe regeneration area has not been included in the proposed housing allocations.
-This is not to say that the Council would not be supportive of this area coming forward for development.
+This is not to say that the Council would not be supportive of this area coming forward for development or any other brownfield site providing it is a suitable location for housing development.